 Fast page speed is definitely something you should look for while choosing a host.

 We’ve set a speed benchmark of 850 ms – everything above this mark is not satisfactory and everything below is thumbs up from us.

 Our test revealed WestHost’s average page load time to be 737 ms over the past 12 months, which is not the best we’ve seen but still good enough to earn a place in our pros section.

 The good news is also that WestHost has been showing improved loading times throughout the whole year.

 WestHost offers a full refund backed by their 30-days money-back policy.
 If for any reason you decide that their service is not for you within 30 days of registration, they will refund you in full.

 This, however, only applies to their shared hosting plans.

 5. Instant Activation

-Unlike most web hosts (especially inMotion hosting & Web Hosting Hub), you don’t have to wait for hours or days for your account to be activated.
+Unlike most web hosts, you don’t have to wait for hours or days for your account to be activated.
 With WestHost, your account will be activated instantly.